 Many people who have gulls on their property find they cause a nuisance.

 Although we have no statutory duty to take action against gulls, since 2007, the council put in place a stakeholder forum to annually review the situation with nesting gulls in Hereford.
 This forum includes the public, Herefordshire Council members, Hereford City members, as well as businesses and experts in the control of birds.
-This forum annually reviews the effectiveness of control measures deployed and considers the various measures for controlling gulls available within the constraints of a government licence, the main ones being egg removal, nest removal, proofing and education.
+This forum annually reviews the effectiveness of control measures deployed and considers the various measures for controlling gulls available within the constraints of a government licence.

 You can help prevent gull activity on your property by: